AngelaJiaNan/Final-project/README.md

 # Features
 - User can create a account
 - User can create a event
-- User can see location of the even though google map
+- User can see location of the event though google map
 - User can edit event
 - User can delete event
 - User can log runs